SO WHO ARE YOU ANYWAY?

 Davidson, Douglas V. (2001).
 Ethcaste: PanAfrican Communalism and the Black Middleclass.
 Landham, MD: University Press of America.

-Williams, L.C.
-(1996).
-Business Decisions, Human Choices: Restoring the Partnership Between People and Their Organizations.
-Westport, CT: Greenwood Publishing Group, Inc.
+Williams, L., (1996) Business Decisions, Human Choices; Restoring the Partnership between People and their Organizations, Westport, CT: Quorum Books (an academic imprint of Greenwood Publishing Group).

-Williams, L. C. (1995).
-Human Resources in a Changing Society: Balancing Compliance & Development.
-Westport, CT: Greenwood Publishing Group, Inc.
+Williams, L., (1995) Human Resources in a Changing Society: Balancing Compliance and Development, Westport, CT: Quorum Books (an academic imprint of Greenwood Publishing Group).

-Williams, L.C.
-(1994) Organizational Violence: Creating a Prescription for Change: Balancing Compliance and Development.
-Westport, CT: Greenwood Publishing Group, Inc.
+Williams, L., (1994) Organizational Violence, Creating a Prescription for Change, Westport, CT: Quorum Books (an academic imprint of Greenwood Publishing Group).

-Williams, L. C. (1993).
-The Congruence of People and Organizations: Healing Dysfunction from Inside-Out.
-Westport CT: Greenwood Publishing Group, Inc.
+Williams, L., (1993) The Congruence of People and Organizations; Healing Dysfunction from Inside-Out, Westport, CT, Quorum Books (an academic imprint of Greenwood Publishing Group).

-McGlowan, J.T., & Fellows, B. (Publish Date: Pending).
+McGlowan, J.T., & Fellows, B. (Publish Date Pending).
 Size Matters: How Stress, Obesity, and Fear in the Workplace Cause Illness, Low Productivity, and High Societal Cost.
-Book in development for submission to Harper Collins.

-Williams, L.C., & Fellows, B. (Publish Date: Pending).
+Fellows, B., & Williams, L.C.
+(Publish Date Pending).
 Strategic Leadership: Psychological Movements Beyond Management.
-Book in development for submission to Sage Publications.

 Contact us to schedule your consultation.
 From our headquarters in Foster City, California, we serve public, private, and non-profit clients across the country and throughout the world.